isomerpages/cris-scri/news-and-events/news/_posts/2024-05-12-post-Inspired by her patients, this fresh graduate finds her calling in healthcare research.md

 to progress into anything concrete.</p>
 <p>“As I saw my peers securing job offers, I kept thinking when will it be
 my turn?
 Am I not good enough?” she said.</p>
-<p>&nbsp;A turning point in Qasrina’s job search came when her batchmate
+<p>A turning point in Qasrina’s job search came when her batchmate who had
-who had joined National University Hospital (NUH) as a Clinical Research Coordinator (CRC), posted a job opening on LinkedIn.
+joined National University Hospital (NUH) as a Clinical Research Coordinator (CRC), posted a job opening on LinkedIn.
 While it was not a profession she was familiar with, it opened up new possibilities for her career.</p>
 <p>When she read up more about the profession, Qasrina realised that there
 were CRC positions available across public healthcare institutions in Singapore and the job scope appealed to her.</p>